aviondb/aviondb-specs/README.md

-## IpfsDB Specs [Draft]
+## AvionDB Specs [Draft]

 ---

-> IpfsDB aims to bring MongoDB-like developer interface to Web 3.0.
-This document provides an introduction to the IpfsDB.
+> AvionDB aims to bring MongoDB-like developer interface to Web 3.0.
+This document provides an introduction to the AvionDB.

 **DISCLAIMER: This document will be subjected to drastic changes.
 I assure you, we are not even sure with name of the project 😂 Feel free to jump in to discuss about this document [here](https://discord.gg/sFXyza), and add issues, PR 😉**